copenlu/academic-kickstart/content/people/shuzhou/index.md

 # Short bio (displayed in user profile at end of posts)
 # bio = "Dustin's research interests include fact checking and knowledge base population, with a focus on scientific texts.
 He was PhD in CopeNLU from 2019 to 2023, and is now a postdoctoral researcher in the DIKU ML section."
 bio = "Shuzhou Yuan is a PhD student at Karlsruhe Institute of Technology and Dresden University of Technology, working on the application of graph neural networks for natural language processing.
-He is visiting CopeNLU in Spring 2024."
+He was visiting CopeNLU in Spring 2024."

 # External website link#
 external_link = "https://scholar.google.com/citations?hl=en&view_op=list_works&gmla=AILGF5X7H4RhC8fnR5JxmNrsaIwTuU7Udalf-I1nIISrUcSlySogEDemG9sIlgG3ny5SWIevlivf3YbWhP7bu0HOgZ3H&user=ZMQ1C6gAAAAJ"